Microplastics and Your Health - Part 1 of 3

 Mineral Balancing can go a long way to helping you and your family learn how to manage and detox from exposure to microplastics.
-This is part 1 of dissecting the danger or microplastics to our health.
-Part 2 will dive into reducing microplastic exposure and detoxing from microplastics.
+This is part 1 where I discuss the danger of microplastics to our health.
+Part 2 will dive into reducing microplastic exposure and in Part 3 I will discuss detoxing from microplastics.

 Microplastics Rank Among Top Predictors of Chronic Disease